Try These 3 Home Remedies to Fight Colds and Flu Fast

 Optional variation: Add turmeric root (a ½-inch piece cut into slices or ½ tablespoon of powder)

-Now, pour over boiling water and let sit for about 10 minutes.
+Pour over boiling water and let steep for about 10 minutes.

-Pour yourself a cup and, when it’s cool enough to sip, add a squeeze of lemon and a spoonful of raw local honey.
+Pour yourself a cup.
+When it’s cool enough to sip, add a squeeze of lemon and a spoonful of raw local honey.

-Sip and feel the warmth of the ginger warm your body from the inside out.
+Sip and feel the ginger warm your body from the inside out.

 Why ginger?
-Ginger is known not only to help us warm up our body and soothe a tummy ache but also to actually protect us from viruses.
-Along with virus protection, ginger aids us in protecting against harmful bacteria and fungal infections, keeping inflammation down in the body, supporting the respiratory system and the heart—and the list goes on.
+Ginger warms up our bodies and soothes tummy aches—and also protects us from viruses.
+Ginger also helps protect us against harmful bacteria and fungal infections, keeps inflammation down in the body, and supports the respiratory system and the heart.

-If you add turmeric, the tea will have a more spicy flavor, plus turmeric has proven anti-inflammatory benefits.
+The heat of ginger can also help to loosen up mucus, which helps to move the virus out of the body.
+When you add turmeric, the tea has an even spicier flavor, plus turmeric has proven anti-inflammatory benefits.
 See 5 spices that fight colds and flu.

 2. Elderberry Syrup

-Elderberries deeply support the immune system, are antiviral, and are high in vitamin C and antioxidants.
-A trendy remedy today in the natural health aisles of stores, elderberry actually goes back centuries in human history, especially in Celtic traditions.
+Elderberries support the immune system, are antiviral, and high in vitamin C and antioxidants.
+Elderberry is a trendy remedy in the natural health aisles of stores, but it’s usefulness has bee valued for centuries, especially in Celtic traditions.

-The elderberry is a dark purple berry from the elder tree, which itself carries with it much myth and story, perhaps because of its potency in helping humans stay well.
+The elderberry is a dark purple berry from the elder tree, which carries myths and stories, perhaps because of its potency in helping humans stay well.
 Both its flowers and its berries are known to provide important medicine.

 Elderberry syrup is made using berries and often additional herbs—such as ginger, turmeric, cinnamon, and clove—to deliver this medicine in a sweet liquid form.
 Look for a good-quality elderberry syrup at your local health food store, farmers’ market, or favorite online herb shop.
 Or, make your own syrup!
 See the Almanac’s elderberry syrup recipe.

 If you wish, grow your own elderberry trees!
-They are small trees that bud in spring and soon spread through the gardens with ease and medicine-rich berries and flowers.
-Harvest elderflower to help fight colds and the flu and soothe anxiety during stress.
+They are small trees that bud in spring and soon spread through the gardens with ease, producing medicine-rich berries and flowers.
+Harvest elderflower to help fight colds and the flu and soothe anxiety.

-Not to mention, elderberry plants are a beauty to enjoy every year, bringing pollinators and medicine to your garden.
+Elderberry plants are beautiful to enjoy every year, bringing pollinators and medicine to your garden.
 We grow Sambucus Canadensis, which is self-pollinating via wind.
 It does not need a second variety, but having a second tree does help!
-See where to buy your own elderberry plants.

 You can start taking a spoonful of elderberry syrup every day as you head into cold and flu season to prevent the cold or flu from taking hold.
 Elderberry syrup can also be used to make a delicious and quick sweet drink.
-Put a tablespoon or so in with water, ice, and lemon.
+Add a tablespoon to a glass of ice water, spritzed with fresh lemon juice.

 Why elderberry?
 Along with its long history of use by humans to strengthen the immune system, elderberry is known to fight viruses, including the flu.
 It also seems to reduce flu symptoms when taken within 48 hours of the first signs.
 Elderberry is an important herb for treating respiratory and viral infections.